 USE IN SPECIFIC POPULATIONS

 There are no studies of Riluzole in pregnant women, and case reports have been inadequate to inform the drug-associated risk.
 The background risk for major birth defects and miscarriage in patients with amyotrophic lateral sclerosis is unknown.
-In the U.S. general population, the background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.
+In the U.S. general population, the background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.

 In studies in which Riluzole was administered orally to pregnant animals, developmental toxicity (decreased embryofetal/offspring viability, growth, and functional development) was observed at clinically relevant doses [see Data].
 Based on these results, women should be advised of a possible risk to the fetus associated with use of Riluzole during pregnancy.